MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ### Synchronous POST Optimize Itinerary Example

-To send a synchronous POST request, set the POST head `Content-Type: application/json`, and add the above agent and waypoint item information to the body of the POST request:
+To send a synchronous POST request, set the POST head `Content-Type: application/json`.
+In the bellow example we added additional optional sample parameters to the above agent agent and waypoint information to construct the body of the POST request:

 ```json
 {